VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 ### Data pre-processing

+#### Point datasets: attributing access types

+Point features are considered **Recreational Access Points**.
+Each point dataset was attributed with six binary fields indicating if they could be used for access for a given sub-type.

+The subtypes are:

+- **a_awct** : watercraft (motorboat, kayak, canoe, etc.) access
+- **a_afsh**: fishing access
+- **a_aswm**: swimming access (*pools not included*)
+- **a_agen***: general aquatic access
+- **t_ttrl***: terrestrial trails access
+- **t_tlnd***: public lands access

+> Subtypes marked with (*) are potential access points that would need to be associated with a recreation feature (e.g., fishing lake, public land, trail) in order to be used in the final model.

+The point datasets:

+1. WMA_Points
+   - a_awct: `TYPE = Boat Ramp`
+   - a_afsh: ` TYPE = Fishing Pier`
+   - t_ttrl and t_tlnd: `TYPE IN ('Gate', 'Seasonal Gate', 'Parking')`
+2. 2018_Public_Access
+   - a_awct:`BOAT_RAMP = 'Y' or Launch > 0`
+   - a_afsh: `FISHING = 'Y'`
+   - a_aswm: `SWIMMING = 'Y'`
+   - a_agen: all points that were not associated with another aquatic sub-type
+   - t_ttrl: all points
+   - tlnd: all points
+3. VDGIF_Maintained_Boating_Access_Locations
+   - a_awct: all points
+4. boataccess_WGS
+   - a_awct: all points
+5. Local_Park_Inventory_2018
+   - a_awct: `WATER_ACCESS in ('CANOE SLIDE','BOAT RAMP', 'ALL')`
+   - a_afsh: `WATER_ACCESS in ('PIER', 'ALL')`
+   - a_afsh: `SWIMMING_AREA = 'BEACH'`
+     - note: there is also a POOL category
+   - t_ttrl: `TRAIL_TYPE IN ('BIKE', 'FITNESS', 'HIKING', 'HORSE', 'MULTI-USE')`
+   - tlnd: *Special Workflow*:
+     - These points were divided into **associated** or **unassociated** with public lands polygons
+     - associated points met one or more of the criteria:
+       - wtihin 100m of a public land polygon
+       - [within 2000m AND name matches polygon name AND sizes are within 10 acres of one another]
+     - unassociated points were assigned an area using `park_acres`
+       - empty or 0-areas were assigned a default 0.25-acre value
+       - generated circle (buffer) polygons around these points, according to area assigned to the point
+       - new table is `local_parks_areas`
+6. VATrailheads_2017
+   - a_agen: all points
+   - t_ttrl: all points
+   - t_tlnd: all points
+7. Birding_and_Wildlife_Trail_Sites
+   - a_agen: all points
+   - t_ttrl: all points
+   - t_tlnd: all points

+#### Polygon/line datasets: cleaning

+Polygon and line feature were considered **Recreational Features**, as opposed to recreational access points.
 Several recreational datasets were modified before use in the model workflow:

 - *pub\_lands\_dissolve*
-  - Public lands (from *publiclands_wgs*) were given an attribute `acs_simple` based on the `pubaccess` field in the original dataset, with 3 options: `open`, `limited`, or `water`
+  -  In ArcMap:
+    - used the query `ACCESS <> 'BY PERMISSION'`
-  - They were then dissolved based on `acs_simple`, into single-part polygons (no multi-part polygons)
+    - dissolved into single-part polygons (no multi-part polygons)
-  - ArcMap Identity tool used to identify aquatic areas (using *nhd_area_wtrb*) within public lands, and attributed in a new `water` binary field (0 / 1)
+    - ArcMap Identity tool used to identify aquatic areas (using *nhd_area_wtrb*) within public lands, and attributed in a new `water` binary field (0 / 1).
+Dissolved again by original single-part ID and water, allowing mutli-part polygons where waters within the a public access land boundary separate them.
-  - Layer used in analysis is *pub_lands_terr_open* which is defined by the query: `acs_simple in ('open','water') and water = 0`.
+  -   `pub_lands_dissolve` merged with `local_parks_areas` (buffered local park points) in new table `pub_lands_final`
+     -  excluded water areas using `water = 0`.
+  -  `pub_lands_final` used as final layer for public lands component

 - *public_beaches_polys*
-  - These were digitized based on the line features in *public_beaches*, roughly encompassing the area from low tide to the edge of the sand
+  - These were digitized based on the line features in *public_beaches*, roughly encompassing the area from low tide to the edge of the sand upslope
+  - UPDATE: Not using these in the model.
+Using original lines instead.

 - *stocked_trout_reaches*
+  - In Postgres:
-  - merged into new multi-part lines based on contiguity (intersecting)
+    - merged into new multi-part lines based on separation distance of quarter mile
     - resulting table is *stocked_trout_reaches_diss*
+  - Association with access points: Any access point (for any facil_code) can be associated with a reach.

 - *vatrails*
+  - In ArcMap:
+    - ArcMap Identity was used to attribute areas `on_road`.
+      - this query selects those road surfaces that *can* cut trails:`(mtfcc in ('S1100', 'S1200', 'S1630')) or (mtfcc not in ('S1500', 'S1710', 'S1720', 'S1820', 'S1830') AND LOCAL_SPEED_MPH > 15)`
+        - Note: Road surfaces used a Virginia RCL dataset (2017Q3), instead of Tiger for this procedure, since more detailed attributes were available for Virginia RCL.
+      - Note: manually reset some Great Dismal Swamp NWR trails to on_road = 0 after consulting [FWS map](https://www.fws.gov/uploadedFiles/GreatDismalSwampTrails%204-16.pdf)
+    - ArcMap Identity was used to attribute areas `on_nhdwater`.
+In review, trails that were identified as potential water trails were marked `waterTrail = 1`.
+    - ArcMap Identity was used to attribute areas `on_openpubland`.
+      - This will not be used to exclude trails
+    - Other trails that were suspect were marked accordingly in the `QC` column.
+      - Trails on 'BY_PERMISSION' public lands were reviewed and marked 'Restricted'
+      - Trails suspected to not exist marked 'NotExist?' and confirmed 'Proposed'
+      - Non-exact duplicates marked 'Duplicate', when found
+      - TrailStatus = 'Closed' marked as 'Closed'
+    - ~~Uses left-buffering process to remove near-duplicate trails (see [arcpro/trails_dupremove.py](.))~~
+    - Used Integrate tool with a tolerance of 1-meter to clean up trails.
+      - This doesn't remove duplicates, but puts them directly on top of one another.
+Allows to retain attributes of individual lines.
+  - In Postgres:
+    - removed exact duplicates and dumped to single-part linestrings in **trails_clean**
+    - added field `exclude` with values:
+      - W = excluded b/c in water
+      - R = excluded b/c in road
+      - P = excluded b/c in "by permission" land
+      - N = excluded b/c believed non-existent (e.g., proposed)
+      - D = excluded b/c visually identified as duplicate
+      - C = excluded b/c trail marked as closed in original dataset
+      - I = include (default normal trails with no reason to exclude)
+    - Only used `exclude = 'I'` in further analysis
+      - These trails were dissolved to remove any further duplication.
+This is table: **trails_include**
-  - merged into new trail multi-part line features ("clusters") based on distance (within 50m of one another)
+      - merged **trails_include** into new trail multi-part line features ("networks") based on distance (within 402.5 m of one another)
+        - **Decision: what should the minimum total network length be for inclusion in the model?**
+          - tentatively 1-mile; this will be resolved in survey
-  - resulting table is *va_trails_cluster*
+        - This is table **trails_clean_network**

 - *pub_fish_lake*
+  - In Postgres:
     - dumped into single polygons, since some distinct lakes were joined as multi-part polygons in original dataset
+    - Then into multi-polygons based on separation distance of quarter mile
     - resulting table is *pub_fish_lake_dump*
+    - Association with access points: Any access point (for any facil_code) can be associated with a lake.

-### Generating recreational access points from recreation datasets
+### Combining access points from recreation datasets

-From recreation source features, points of access were determined.

-We divided recreational facilities into two groups: terrestrial and aquatic.
-The following describes methods and rules used to generate access points for each input dataset.
+From recreation source features, points of access were combined into final tables `access_t` (terrestrial) and `access_a` (aquatic).
+The following describes methods and rules used for populating these tables.

-Note that the **same exact point can get used multiple times, if it is associated with different types of access** (different *facil_code* values); e.g., one access point may lead to facilities for boat access, swimming, and fishing in the same general location.
+The **same exact point can get used multiple times, if it is associated with different types of access** (different *facil_code* values); e.g., one access point may lead to facilities for trails, boat access, swimming, and fishing in the same general location.

-> Note: All methods where facilities were associated with a road (intersecting, or closest point on a facility to a road) excluded limited access roads [mftcc IN ('S1100','S1100HOV','S1640')].
+> Note: All methods where facilities were associated with a road (intersecting, or closest point on a facility to a road) excluded limited access roads and ramps [`mftcc IN ('S1100','S1630')`].

-#### Terrestrial facilities
+#### Access point tables

-All terrestrial access points were input into table ***access_t***, which has the following fields:
+All access points were input into tables ***access_t/access_a*** (for terrestrial and aquatic, respectively) which have the following fields:

-* access_t_id: unique table ID
+* [acs_t_id]/[acs_a_id]: unique table ID
 * facil\_code: type of recreation associated with access point, includes following types:
   * *tlnd*: access points to public lands
   * *ttrl*: access points to trails
+* facil_rid: unique ID  in a temporary combined table for access points for a particular `facil_code`
 * src\_table: table of source feature from which the facility point was generated
-* src\_id: ID/primary key of source feature in src\_table
+* src\_id: ID/primary key of source feature in `src_table`
 * src\_cid: combination of source table code name and source table ID
 * join_table: the joined public land or trails table with which the point is associated
 * join_fid: the ID of the feature from the joined table with which the point is associated